University of Maryland Global Campus is an open and accessible university designed to help busy professionals like you achieve your educational goals.

 ● a U.S. high school degree;

-● at least 24 college credits at a U.S. college or university or in a country where the primary mode of instruction is English - see CURRENTLY a POP UP for the list of countries that qualify; or
+● at least 24 college credits at a U.S. college or university or in a country where the primary mode of instruction is English - see the list of countries that qualify; or

-● an Associate of Arts degree or higher in the U.S. or in a country where the primary mode of instruction is English - see CURRENTLY a POP UP for the list of countries that qualify.
+● an Associate of Arts degree or higher in the U.S. or in a country where the primary mode of instruction is English - see the list of countries that qualify.

 If you have not completed one of the above options, you must provide evidence of one of the following to meet the English proficiency requirement: